RuthieRuth/cicd/README.md

   a simple example about how CI/CD works in github actions

 - example github action
-- git remote set-url origin
+- git remote set-url origin url